The Causal-Neural Connection: Expressiveness, Learnability, and Inference: Introduction

 Despite all the great progress achieved so far, it is still largely unknown how to perform the tasks of causal identification and estimation in arbitrary settings using neural networks as a generative model, acting as a proxy for the true SCM $\cM^*$.
 It is our goal here to develop a general causal-neural framework that has the potential to scale to real-world, high-dimensional domains while preserving the validity of its inferences, as in traditional symbolic approaches.
 In the same way that the causal diagram encodes the assumptions necessary for the do-calculus to decide whether a certain query is identifiable, our method encodes the same invariances as an inductive bias while being amenable to gradient-based optimization, allowing us to perform both tasks in an integrated fashion (in a way, addressing Pearl's concerns alluded to in Footnote \ref{footnote:pearl}).
 Specifically, our contributions are as follows:

 \begin{enumerate}[wide, labelwidth=0pt, labelindent=0pt] \item $[$Sec.~\ref{section:ncms}$]$ We introduce a special yet simple type of SCM that is amenable to gradient descent called a \emph{neural causal model} (\ncm{}).
 We prove basic properties of this class of models, including its universal expressiveness and ability to encode an inductive bias representing certain structural invariances (Thm.~\ref{thm:lrepr}-\ref{thm:nscm-g-uat}).
 Notably, we show that despite the \ncm's expressivity, it still abides by the Causal Hierarchy Theorem (Corol.~\ref{cor:ncht}). \item $[$Sec.~\ref{sec:neural-id}$]$ We formalize the problem of neural identification (Def.~\ref{def:nscm-id}) and prove a duality between identification in causal diagrams and in neural causal models (Thm.~\ref{thm:nscm-id-equivalence}).
 We introduce an operational way to perform inferences in \ncms{} (Corol.~\ref{thm:dual-graph-id}-\ref{thm:markovid}) and a sound and complete algorithm to jointly train and decide effect identifiability for an NCM (Alg.~\ref{alg:nscm-solve-id}, Corol.~\ref{thm:nscm-id-correctness}). \item $[$Sec.~\ref{sec:ncm-fitting}$]$ Building on these results, we develop a gradient descent algorithm to jointly identify and estimate causal effects (Alg.~\ref{alg:ncm-learn-pv}). \end{enumerate} There are multiple ways of grounding these theoretical results.
-In Sec.~\ref{sec:experiments}, we perform experiments based on one possible implementation which support the feasibility of the proposed approach.
+In Sec.~\ref{sec:experiments}, we perform experiments with one possible implementation which support the feasibility of the proposed approach.
+All appendices including proofs, experimental details, and examples can be found in the full technical report \citep{xia:etal21}.